 10. Be willing to work on yourself.

-Pretorius emphasises that prospective psychologists need to be prepared to continually engage in their own therapeutic processes and work on their personal blind spots.
+Pretorius emphasises that prospective psychologists need to prepare to continually engage in their own therapeutic processes and work on their personal blind spots.
 “You can’t help others if you’re unable to help yourself,” she says.

 Still think you have what it takes to become a psychologist?
 The South African College of Applied Psychology offers a range of qualifications in the field of psychology.
-Enquire today about courses online or at our Cape Town or Johannesburg campus.
+Enquire today about courses online..